 Love scuba diving?
 Want to share it with others on a whole new level?
-Take the PADI Divemaster course and do what you love as a career.
+Take the PADI Divemaster course and do what you love as a career or side gig.

 What is a PADI Divemaster?

 The PADI Divemaster course is your first level of professional training.
-Working closely with your PADI Instructor, you’ll fine-tune your dive skills, gain dive knowledge, management and supervision abilities so you become a role model to divers everywhere.
+Working closely with your PADI Instructor, you’ll fine-tune your dive skills, while gaining dive knowledge, management, and supervision abilities becoming a role model to divers you lead and mentor everywhere.

 As a PADI Divemaster, you’ll lead others as you supervise scuba diving activities and assist with diver training.
-Whether you want to work at a faraway destination or close to home, the adventure of a lifetime awaits you.
+Whether working at a faraway destination or close to home, the adventure of a lifetime awaits you.